CRMs don’t necessarily provide ROI right out of the box. A successful CRM setup for your startup requires a strategy with goals and planning.

 3. Create Your Startup’s Own Best Practices

-• What pain points should your CRM solve?
+• Which specific challenges should your CRM address?

-• How will sales and marketing cooperate to ensure success?
+• How will your sales and marketing teams collaborate to ensure CRM success?

-• What pieces of data do you need and why?
+• What specific data points are crucial, and why do you need them?

 4. Make Sure You Have Automation in Place to Sync Data